Managing Water Resources

 The DIC Group maintains a firm grasp of water risks relevant to Group operations and promotes a variety of initiatives to ensure the effective use of water resources.

 Finding effective ways to conserve and manage water resources is a crucial global challenge.
-The DIC Group withdraws fresh water (tap water and industrial water) for use in production processes and air conditioning and for drinking, among others.
-The Group also discharges wastewater—after purifying it in accordance with voluntary internal standards that exceed official standards in the countries and territories in which it has operations—into rivers and other fresh water bodies.
+The DIC Group withdraws fresh water from multiple sources for cooling production equipment, as well as for use in products and as drinking water for employees.
+The Group also discharges wastewater—after purifying it in accordance with internal standards that exceed official standards in the countries and territories in which it has operations—into rivers and other fresh water bodies.
 In addition to evaluating water risks at each of its production sites around the world and implementing countermeasures, the Group works to protect and ensure the effective use of water resources.

 01Assessing Water Risks